SE-Fall-2024-Team-52/slash-backend/README.md

 :golf: Future Roadmap

 ---
-# Future Roadmap

 We envision a range of features aimed at expanding functionality, enhancing user experience, and promoting seamless, interactive shopping.
 The future roadmap includes the following plans:

-## 1. Enhanced User Experience Features
+1. Enhanced User Experience Features
    - **Pagination Feature**
-  Implement pagination for the product result table, allowing users to browse multiple products across various e-commerce sites in a structured, organized manner.
-This feature aims to improve data display, prevent clutter, and enhance navigation within search results.
+      - Implement pagination for the product result table, allowing users to browse multiple products across various e-commerce sites in a structured, organized manner.
+      - This feature aims to improve data display, prevent clutter, and enhance navigation within search results.

    - **Additional Account Settings**
-  Introduce more user-centric account settings, enabling users to tailor their profile and preferences to meet their needs.
-This will increase personalization and usability, making the platform more engaging and adaptable.
+      - Introduce more user-centric account settings, enabling users to tailor their profile and preferences to meet their needs.
+      - This will increase personalization and usability, making the platform more engaging and adaptable.

    - **Social Media Login**
-  Integrate social media login options (Gmail, Facebook, etc.) for secure, convenient user access.
-This reduces sign-up barriers and enhances account security, providing a more flexible login experience.
+      - Integrate social media login options (Gmail, Facebook, etc.) for secure, convenient user access.
+      - This reduces sign-up barriers and enhances account security, providing a more flexible login experience.

    - **Wishlist Sharing**
-  Enable users to share their wishlists with friends and family.
-This collaborative feature is ideal for sharing gift ideas, making joint shopping lists, and seeking recommendations, adding a social dimension to the platform.
+      - Enable users to share their wishlists with friends and family.
+      - This collaborative feature is ideal for sharing gift ideas, making joint shopping lists, and seeking recommendations, adding a social dimension to the platform.

-## 2. Advanced Data and Predictive Capabilities
+2. Advanced Data and Predictive Capabilities
    - **Predictive Model for Optimal Purchase Timing**
-  Develop a predictive model to analyze price trends and predict the best timing for purchasing items at the lowest price.
-This intelligent feature will provide valuable insights, guiding users to make well-informed purchasing decisions.
+      - Develop a predictive model to analyze price trends and predict the best timing for purchasing items at the lowest price.
+      - This intelligent feature will provide valuable insights, guiding users to make well-informed purchasing decisions.

    - **Price Chart Visualization**
-  Introduce a feature that visually represents price trends over time, allowing users to track historical price changes.
-This can help users understand pricing patterns and make smarter, data-driven purchase decisions.
+      - Introduce a feature that visually represents price trends over time, allowing users to track historical price changes.
+      - This can help users understand pricing patterns and make smarter, data-driven purchase decisions.

-## 3. Improved Search and Filtering
+3. Improved Search and Filtering
    - **Enhanced Search Capabilities**
-  Upgrade the search functionality with advanced filters, allowing users to refine results by criteria such as ratings, price, brand, and more.
-This will help users quickly locate the products that best fit their preferences and needs.
+      - Upgrade the search functionality with advanced filters, allowing users to refine results by criteria such as ratings, price, brand, and more.
+      - This will help users quickly locate the products that best fit their preferences and needs.

    - **Multi-Platform Integration**
-  Extend the search functionality to include results from a wider range of e-commerce platforms, such as Etsy and Dick's Sporting Goods.
-This will provide users with a comprehensive selection of options from diverse online vendors, enhancing the overall shopping experience.
+      - Extend the search functionality to include results from a wider range of e-commerce platforms, such as Etsy and Dick's Sporting Goods.
+      - This will provide users with a comprehensive selection of options from diverse online vendors, enhancing the overall shopping experience.

    - **Seller-Posted Item Search**
-  Add a dedicated search function for items posted directly by sellers on the platform, allowing users to browse products listed by small vendors or individual sellers more easily.
+      - Add a dedicated search function for items posted directly by sellers on the platform, allowing users to browse products listed by small vendors or individual sellers more easily.

-## 4. Expanded Shopping and Transaction Features
+4. Expanded Shopping and Transaction Features
    - **Shopping Cart and Payment Integration**
-  Implement a full e-commerce experience by adding a shopping cart and payment system, allowing buyers to purchase items posted by sellers directly on the platform.
-This end-to-end transaction support will streamline the buying process and provide a unified shopping solution.
+      - Implement a full e-commerce experience by adding a shopping cart and payment system, allowing buyers to purchase items posted by sellers directly on the platform.
+      - This end-to-end transaction support will streamline the buying process and provide a unified shopping solution.

    - **Wishlist and Favorites Tracking**
-  Enable persistent login sessions using session cookies, allowing users to access their wishlist and preferences without needing to log in repeatedly.
-This continuity enhances the user experience by ensuring favorite items and browsing history remain accessible.
+      - Enable persistent login sessions using session cookies, allowing users to access their wishlist and preferences without needing to log in repeatedly.
+      - This continuity enhances the user experience by ensuring favorite items and browsing history remain accessible.

-## 5. Role-Based Access and Seller Tools
+5. Role-Based Access and Seller Tools
    - **Role-Based Login System**
-  Introduce role-based login to distinguish between buyers and sellers, providing tailored access and functionality based on user roles.
-This will improve the platform's organizational structure and security.
+      - Introduce role-based login to distinguish between buyers and sellers, providing tailored access and functionality based on user roles.
+      - This will improve the platform's organizational structure and security.

    - **Integrated Chatbot for Buyer-Seller Communication**
-  Add a chatbot to facilitate real-time conversations between buyers and sellers, allowing them to discuss products and negotiate prices.
-This feature will encourage interactive communication and foster trust between users.
+      - Add a chatbot to facilitate real-time conversations between buyers and sellers, allowing them to discuss products and negotiate prices.
+      - This feature will encourage interactive communication and foster trust between users.

-## 6. Persistent User Session
+6. Persistent User Session
    - **Persistent Login with Session Cookies**
-  Maintain user sessions by storing session cookies, allowing users to stay logged in between sessions.
-This feature enhances the user experience by keeping accounts readily accessible and reducing repeated logins.
+      - Maintain user sessions by storing session cookies, allowing users to stay logged in between sessions.
+      - This feature enhances the user experience by keeping accounts readily accessible and reducing repeated logins.

 :sparkles: Contributors